code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

 ## 7. Testing the Web Service

-Let's create a basic unit test case in which the above client is used to send a request to the Hello World endpoint.
-We then verify if the response is equal to the expected Hello World greeting.
+Let's create a basic unit test case in which the above client is used to send a request to the Hello World web service endpoint.
+We then verify if the response is equal to the expected greeting.

 The `@RunWith` and `@SpringBootTest` testing annotations, [that were introduced with Spring Boot 1.4](https://spring.io/blog/2016/04/15/testing-improvements-in-spring-boot-1-4#spring-boot-1-4-simplifications){:target="_blank"}, are used to tell JUnit to run using Spring's testing support and bootstrap with Spring Boot's support.